ikernunezca/CmmD/README.md

 ### 1. Download and install molti-console in your system, available at:
 https://github.com/gilles-didier/MolTi-DREAM

-* Make sure to add molti-console as an executable program by adding it to your ~/.bashrc file.
+* Make sure to add molti-console as an executable program from any directory by adding it to your ~/.bashrc file.
 (This file may change depending on your OS ditribution)

 ### 2. Install package "devtools" in R:
       install.packages('devtools')